UnSkilledHacker/PythonFakeHacking/README.md

-This works on TERMUX LINUX And WINDOWS ONLY
+This works on TERMUX But Termux MAY CAUSE SOME ERRORS So good luck trying it WORKS ON LINUX And WINDOWS ONLY